Scrape MagicBricks for India Property Research (2026)

 Three things go wrong in India real estate pipelines.
 Lakhs/Crores format variance — listings mix Lakhs (₹65,00,000), Crores (₹6.5 Cr), and per-month (₹65,000) formats; always normalize to base INR before benchmark aggregation.
 Locality-name normalization — "Indiranagar" vs "Indira Nagar" vs "Indiranagara"; for clean per-locality analysis, normalize via canonical-name mapping.
 Broker-vs-owner inflation — broker-listed prices include broker fees (typical 1-2 month rent or 1% of sale); for true owner-cost analysis, segment + filter to owner-listed only.

-Thirdwatch's actor uses HTTP + structured data extraction at $0.10/1K, ~88% margin.
+Thirdwatch's actor uses a lightweight HTTP path so you pay only for the data, not for proxy or compute overhead.
 Pair MagicBricks with 99acres Scraper and NoBroker Scraper for comprehensive India real-estate coverage.
 A fourth subtle issue worth flagging: India real-estate listings often include negotiable-pricing language ("Slightly negotiable", "Best offer accepted") which inflates listed-vs-actual-transaction price gap; for accurate transaction-price research, supplement listing data with RERA-registered transaction records.
 A fifth pattern unique to India real estate: festival seasons (Diwali, Akshaya Tritiya, Ugadi) drive 20-30% listing-volume spikes with builder promotional pricing — for accurate base-rate research, exclude festival windows from longitudinal analysis.
 A sixth and final pitfall: MagicBricks' "RERA approved" flag is critical for buy-side research (regulatory compliance) but not consistently populated; for compliance-research, supplement with direct RERA-database lookups for high-stakes transactions.

 Operational best practices for production pipelines